-- An employer whose employees are entitled to receive Covid-19 benefits provided by the UIF during the period of lockdown from the bargaining council may not make an application in terms of the Scheme and the employees of that employer may not receive any payment in terms of the Scheme than through the bargaining council.
-The above restriction only applies if - the parties to the bargaining council have concluded a collective agreement that- - has been extended by the Minister of Employment and Labour in terms of section 32 of the Labour Relations Act, and - provides for the disbursement of funds received from the UIF to provide Covid-19 benefits to employees bound by the collective agreement during the period of lock-down, and - the bargaining council has concluded a memorandum of agreement with the Fund for the council to disburse covid-19 benefits on behalf of the Fund to - · he employees who fall within the scope of the collective agreement, and - if authorised by the memorandum of agreement, any other employees in a sector identified in the agreement, whether or not they fall within the registered scope of the bargaining council.
+- An employer whose employees are entitled to receive Covid-19 benefits provided by the UIF during the period of lockdown from the bargaining council or entity may not make an application in terms of the Scheme and the employees of that employer may not receive any payment in terms of the Scheme than through the bargaining council or entity.
+The above restriction only applies if - · the parties to the bargaining council have concluded a collective agreement that- - has been extended by the Minister of Employment and Labour in terms of section 32 of the Labour Relations Act, and - provides for the disbursement of funds received from the UIF to provide Covid-19 benefits to employees bound by the collective agreement during the period of lock-down, and/or - the bargaining council has concluded a memorandum of agreement with the Fund for the council to disburse covid-19 benefits on behalf of the Fund to - the employees who fall within the scope of the collective agreement or its registered scope, and - if authorised by the memorandum of agreement, any other employees in a sector identified in the agreement, whether or not they fall within the registered scope of the bargaining council, or - an entity has concluded a memorandum or agreement with the fund for it to disburse Covid-19 benefits on behalf of the Fund and its member, or - the employer has not submitted an application for Covid-19 benefits prior to the bargaining council or entity signing of a MOA with the UIF.